Logarathon1/space-bot/README.md

+# Interstellar Bot 1973 - Dev Branch

-# Interstellar Bot 1973
+# This is the dev branch for Interstellar Bot 1973

+# If you are a Hackathon Judge looking for the submitted project, go to the master branch

-Submission by Team 'certified bot moment' for the 2020 BAS Hackathon
+Originally created by Team 'certified bot moment' for the 2020 BAS Hackathon
 Category: Facebook, supplemental Discord component included All code and art written and created by Logan Fincham (Discord: Logarathon#6969)